ezsystems/commerce-documentation/docs/api/business_api/baseoperation/loadproducts.md

 !!! note

-    `fetchChildrenList` returns an array with 2 elements:
+    `fetchChildrenList` returns an array with two elements:

     - `$catalogList` - list of catalog elements
     - `$catalogCount` - total number of elements (without offset and limit) for pagination purposes